DR. LUCY MCBRIDE

 BIOGRAPHY

 Dr. Lucy McBride is a board-certified internist who has practiced primary care medicine in Washington, DC, for over two decades.
 She is a native Washingtonian who attended the National Cathedral School before earning her undergraduate degree from Princeton University.
-She graduated with honors from Harvard Medical School and earned a Master's Degree in Pharmacology as a Fulbright Scholar at the University of Cambridge, U.K. She completed her internship and residency in Internal Medicine at Johns Hopkins Hospital, where she later served on the Emergency Medicine faculty.
+She graduated with honors from Harvard Medical School and earned a Master's Degree in Pharmacology as a Fulbright Scholar at the University of Cambridge, U.K. She completed her internship and residency in Internal Medicine at Johns Hopkins Hospital.

-After nearly 25 years in clinical practice, Dr. McBride has become a nationally recognized voice in healthcare transformation and patient empowerment.
-She believes that health is not a checklist or an outcome—it's a lifelong process that requires awareness of your medical facts, acceptance of what you cannot control, and agency over what you can change.
+Dr. McBride has become a nationally recognized voice in healthcare transformation and patient empowerment.
+She believes that health is not a checklist or an outcome, but rather a lifelong process that requires awareness, acceptance, and agency over what you can change.

-Dr. McBride is the author of Beyond the Prescription: A Doctor's Guide to Taking Charge of Your Health (Simon & Schuster, August 2026), which offers a proven five-step framework for patients to reclaim agency over their health.
+She is the author of Beyond the Prescription: A Doctor's Guide to Taking Charge of Your Health (Simon & Schuster, August 2026), which offers a five-step framework for patients to reclaim agency over their health.
 The book has been praised for bridging the gap between conventional medicine and holistic wellness, refusing false binaries and empowering patients to make informed decisions.
+PRE-ORDER HERE!

 Her mission extends beyond individual patient care to transforming the healthcare system itself.
 She believes that empowering individual patients creates systemic change—and that primary care relationships, enhanced by technology but centered on human connection, are the foundation of sustainable healthcare transformation.